HenrikJoreteg/webrtc.js/README.md

 ## Caution

-This is still a work in progress.
+This is still a very much a work in progress and is currently only being used in one project (that will change soon).
+But until it's a bit more vetted, you've been warned.

+Having said that, contributions/feedback welcomed :)

 ## License